 Making the translation clear

 Nevertheless, it requires a lot of work to translate every critical success factor into just a few indicators.
 It turns out to be a difficult job to develop a set of indicators that can monitor the progress towards achieving strategic goals.
 However, it’s worthwhile to take on this challenge.
-The KPI Resolver can come in useful here.
+The SMART KPI Toolbox can come in useful here.

 Performance indicators advantages

 - They focus attention on things that matter.

 - They clarify the performance of a department or organization at a glance.

 - They show trend-based positive or negative developments.

 - They support decision-making with hard data and quantitative information.

 - They give insight into which success factors need corrective action or improvement.